DevHalvawala/Intern-at-Ebrandz-solutions/README.md

    won't touch programming in Javascript.
 They also use tools like Photoshop to create beautiful website designs for Frontend Developers to build, or they may design interfaces using no-code website builders e.g. Suarespace.
 The role tends to focus more on appearence & branding than UX, but can vary!

+5) Frontend Developer: This role focus on building! they are generally provided with designs from the Design Team (incl.
+UI & UX), and it is then their job to bring the designs to life through code (using Javascript & associated frameworks), make them interactive & ensure they have the full intended functionality!
+They sit between the Design and Backend Team, as they also work to ensure that any data required within the components is passed safely & correctly to and from the backend of the applicattion, as well as any external APIs etc.